Itinerary: Two-week Italy Road Trip

 After stuffing our bellies with delicious pasta, we crossed the famous Ponte Vecchio Bridge (took a few selfies with my newly obtained selfie stick) and walked off lunch by climbing the stairs at Piazzale Michelangelo for a panoramic view across my favourite Italian city so far.

-View this in the second part of our video series of this trip on YouTube
+View this in the second part of our video series from the 2 week Italy road trip on YouTube

 Drive: Florence to Lucca – 1 hr 15 mins